coarib/caseStudy1Desktop/README.md

 # 		-Raw data, processed in the Data Cleanup phase to remove blank or irrelevant rows
 #
 # Paper\
-# 	caseStudy1Desktop.Rmd
-# 		-RMarkdown file with sections for Importing, Cleaning, and Analyzing the data
 # 	caseStudy1Desktop.html
 # 		-HTML output of the RMarkdown File for easy in-browser reading
 # 	caseStudy1Desktop.pdf